rotten77/webchangestracker/README.md

 1. Go to `Websites` table and click **New item**
 1. Set cron for executing eah 10 minutes (`cron.php`)

-Application is not protected so use for example `.htpasswd` if it's public.

 ## New item

 * `ID` - leave out empty, will be filled automatically